knuthao/it3038c-scripts/Project3/README.txt

 The script now references multiple API's and pulls data based on Zip Code rather than multiple entries from the user.

-I use the re module to check the zip code for a valid 5 number format
+I use the re module to check the zip code for a valid 5 number format.

 The script is not case sensitive.